 Indie publishing is an adventure.
 It also comes with a steep learning curve and can cause all manner of frustration and back-aches as you sit at the computer for hours cursing and sighing, and occasionally cheering when you finally get something right.
-I’ve become tenacious and OCD about publishing, and I crowed last night when I finally got it.
+I’ve become tenacious about publishing and I crowed last night when I finally got it.

-One of the tasks that seems to give writers the most trouble is preparing their finished manuscript for upload to the distributer (CreateSpace, IngramSpark, etc).
+One of the tasks that seems to give Indie authors the most trouble is preparing a finished manuscript for upload to the distributer (CreateSpace, IngramSpark, etc).
 I don’t usually publish how-to posts, but as I’ve been learning, I’ve encountered so many people having the same issues, I thought I’d try and simplify the process with a few key moves.

 First of all, this is for writers using a Mac.
 The basic question I googled the past few days was this: how do I save a pdf copy in book size on a Mac?
 This is what I figured out after reading a zillion threads written by frustrated Mac users.
 I discovered that Macs are built to do this, so you don’t need to buy Acrobat software.
 You just need to know how to do it.

 Ebooks and print books need two completely different formats.
 Kindle Direct Publishing provides an excellent guide for formatting and uploading your ebook to Amazon.
 Just follow along and you’ll be successful.
 (Although one glitch I have discovered is that when you use a Mac, you have to save the final Word doc as a Web Page, Filtered in order to get an HTML file for upload.
 Otherwise, any photos don’t appear when you proof it online.)
 Another format you might need to upload is e-pub for Kobo, I-books, etc.) I publish through IngramSpark so I upload the e-pub version on their site.
 You can download Calibre for free (thanks Sionnach for this tip) and convert several formats in a snap.
 But print books are a whole different process.

 Formatting Print Books